open-toolchain/secure-kube-toolchain/README.md

 # ![Icon](./.bluemix/secure-lock-kubernetes.png) Develop a Kubernetes app

 ### Continuously deliver a secure container app to a Kubernetes Cluster
-This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery with Vulnerability Advisor, source control, issue tracking, and online editing, and deployment to the IBM Kubernetes Service.
+This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is pre-configured for continuous delivery with Vulnerability Advisor, source control, issue tracking, and online editing, and deployment to the IBM Kubernetes Service.

 Application code is stored in source control, along with its Dockerfile and its Kubernetes deployment script.
 The target cluster is configured during toolchain setup (using an IBM Cloud API key and cluster name).
 You can later change these by altering the Delivery Pipeline configuration.